Past Meets Present: Creating Historical Analogy with Large Language Models: Historical Analogy Generation

-\paragraph{Effectiveness of Automatic Evaluation} To determine $w^d$ and $\alpha$, and to validate the automatic evaluation, we manually evaluate the historical analogous data and calculate their correlation coefficients with the automated evaluation results.
-Specifically, we use GPT4 to generate four different analogies for each popular analogy as the evaluation dataset.
+\paragraph{Effectiveness of Automatic Evaluation} To determine $w^d$ and $\alpha$, and to validate the automatic evaluation, we calculate the correlation coefficient between automatic and human evaluations.
+We use GPT4 to generate four different analogies for each popular analogy as the evaluation dataset.
 For the manual assessment, we employ three annotators to rank the four results, with Fleiss's $\kappa= 0.97$.
 For the automated assessment, we adopt our automatic multi-dimensional similarity metric to rank.
+For each analogy, we calculate the correlation coefficient between the two sets of rankings, then take the average across different analogies to obtain the final correlation coefficient.

-The results show that the best correlation coefficient with the manual results is obtained when the dimension weights are (0.5, 1, 2, 2) for (topic, background, process, result) and the similarity threshold $\alpha$ is 0.35.
-In this setting, the Kappa coefficient~\cite{mchugh2012interrater} is 0.67, and the Pearson~\cite{pearson1920notes} and Spearman correlation coefficients~\cite{spearman1961proof} are 0.72 and 0.73, respectively, confirming the reliability of automatic evaluation.
+The results show that the best correlation coefficient with the manual results is obtained when the dimension weights are (0.5, 1, 2, 2) and the similarity threshold $\alpha$ is 0.35.
+In this setting, the Kappa coefficient~\cite{cohen1960coefficient} is 0.67, and the Pearson~\cite{pearson1920notes} and Spearman correlation coefficients~\cite{spearman1961proof} are 0.72 and 0.73, confirming the reliability of automatic evaluation.